Fleksas/GettingData_Analysis/README.md

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ">Human Activity Recognition</a> [60Mb]
 * <b>Description</b>: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

-## Courwork requirements
+## Courwork results

-The goal of the assignment is to prepare tidy data that can be used for later analysis.
-It is required to submit:
+The goal of the coursework were to prepare tidy data that can be used for later analysis.
+The results include:

-* A tidy data set derived from the original data source performing required transformations
+* A tidy data set derived from the original data source performing transformations
-* A link to a Github repository with your script for performing the analysis
+* A link to a Github repository with the script for performing the analysis
-* A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md
+* A code book that describes the variables, the data, and any transformations called CodeBook.md

-## Using the script
+## The run_analysis.R script

-As the end result of the project a run_analysis.R script was created that procuded a new tidy data sets with the above-described requirements.
+As main result of the project a run_analysis.R script was created that procuded a new tidy data sets with the above-described requirements.

 Instructions of how use the script: